Political Contributions and Lobbying Expenditures

 Direct Corporate Political Contributions

-2014 Corporate Contributions Summary
+2015 Corporate Contributions Summary

 Raytheon responsibly and lawfully engages in the legislative process to communicate its views on legislative and regulatory matters affecting the Company’s business and its various constituencies.
-Federal lobbying activities are regulated by the Lobbying Disclosure Act (LDA).
-In full compliance with the LDA, the Company’s lobbying activities and expenses, as defined by Section 162 (e) of the Internal Revenue Code, are disclosed to the U.S. Congress on a quarterly basis.
+In full compliance with the LDA and the Lobbying-Related Policies, the Company’s lobbying activities and expenses, as defined by Section 162 (e) of the Internal Revenue Code, are disclosed to the U.S. Congress on a quarterly basis.
 In addition, the Company files semi-annual reports detailing certain Federal Election Commission Act (FECA) contributions, honorary contributions, presidential library contributions, and payments for event costs.
 These reports are publicly accessible at the U. S. House of Representatives Office of the Clerk website.
-The Company also files periodic reports with state and local agencies reflecting lobbying activities as required by relevant state and local laws.
-For the jurisdictions that provide online availability, the Company's filed reports, as of January 31, 2015, can be found at the following linked websites:
+Raytheon’s quarterly federal lobbying reports for 2015 are set forth below.

 Raytheon has in place sound procedures to assure the accuracy, timeliness, and oversight of its federal and state filings.